-It’s incredibly rewarding to see a few extraordinary ingredients, melt in the pot together, to create a divine, alchemical blend of sensual deliciousness.
-There’s nothing quite like a bit of Homemade Artisan Chocolate.
+It’s rewarding to see a few extraordinary ingredients, melt in the pot together, creating a divine blend of deliciousness.
+There’s nothing quite like a bit of Homemade Raw Chocolate – Artisan style.

-Chocolate has been given a bad rap over the years, mainly owing to the refined sugar, dairy, additives and ethics of it.
+Chocolate has been given a bad rap over the years, mainly because of the refined sugar, dairy, additives and ethics of it.
 I still hear people saying ‘oh chocolate, I’m trying to give it up, it’s not good for you’.
-Well, actually, the truth is… it can be really good for you, once we abandon that old school, conventional, packaged wrapped, un-healthy stuff.
-The good thing about making your own chocolate at home, is that it can not only be super healthy and ethical but it’s also insanely delicious.
+Well, actually, the truth is… it can be really good for you.
+Once we abandon that old school, conventional, packaged wrapped, un-healthy stuff that is.
+The good thing about making your own chocolate at home is that it can not only be super healthy and ethical but it’s also insanely delicious.

-Raw cacao is actually really good for you
+Homemade Raw Chocolate is actually really good for you

-Cacao is loaded with phenylethylamine (big word, also called PEA for short), which is known for elevating our mood, to support energy and give us that feel good factor we all enjoy so much.
+Cacao is loaded with phenylethylamine (big word, also called PEA for short).
+PEA is known for elevating our mood and giving us that feel good factor we all enjoy so much.

-It’s also excitingly rich in flavanoids and antioxidants which are linked to healthy heart benefits (e.g. lowering blood pressure and improving good cholesterol).
-Cacao is one of the best food sources of magnesium (needed for brain health, nervous system health and strong bones & teeth) and is good for iron.
+You’ll be pleased to know that this superfood is also rich in flavanoids and antioxidants, which are are linked to healthy heart benefits (e.g. lowering blood pressure and improving good cholesterol).
+Cacao is one of the best food sources of magnesium (needed for brain health, nervous system health and strong bones & teeth) and is is also good for iron.